thamo01/CB-CaptchaGuard/README.md

     Using "/guard blacklist -remove thmo_" you would remove me (thmo_) from the blacklist so I would have to answer a captcha again to get added to the whitelist to chat.

     ***Important***: *Users in the blacklist are always blocked.
 If you add a blacklisted user to the whitelist, the bot will first remove the user from the blacklist and then add the user to the whitelist.
 If you manually change the data you get from the export and have a user in the blacklist and in the whitelist, the blacklist will get the priority!*

+    ## History
+    - 13.02.2019 - Initial Release.
+Would love to hear feedback!